jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) Despite any other provision in this Act,—
   (a) a taxpayer is not liable to pay a late payment penalty if an amount of tax that remains outstanding after the due date is $100 or less:
   (b) a taxpayer is not liable to pay interest under Part 7 if an amount of tax that remains outstanding after the due date is $100 or less:
-  (c) a taxpayer is not liable to pay a penalty for not paying an employer monthly schedule amount if the unpaid amount on the day before the date of the Commissioner's notice under section 141ED(1)﻿(b) is $100 or less:
+  (c) a taxpayer is not liable to pay an employers’ withholding payment penalty if the unpaid amount on the day before the date of the Commissioner's notice under section 141ED(1)﻿(b) is $100 or less:
   (d) the Commissioner is not liable to pay interest under Part 7 on overpaid tax of $100 or less.
 (2) An amount specified in subsection (1) may be varied from time to time by the Governor-General by Order in Council.